Battle of Sammel: Aftermath

-Sher Shah emerged victorious, but several of his generals lost their lives and his army suffered heavy losses.

 After this victory, Sher Shah's general Khawas Khan Marwat took possession of Jodhpur and occupied the territory of Marwar from Ajmer to Mount Abu in 1544.
-But by July, 1545 Maldeo reoccupied his lost territories.
+Maldeo was initially forced to retreat to Siwana, however after the death of Sher Shah he was able to recapture Jodhpur by July 1545 and the rest of his territories by 1546.
+In doing so he had to defeat the chain of garrisons that had been posted by Sher Shah before his death.